Major Morning Tracks

 As writers committed to Christ, we are endowed with His Spirit to create the most hope-giving content on earth!
 John 15 will guide us as we explore what it means to abide in Jesus and how that abiding can transform our writing.
 This track will combine a wealth of resources from writers of old to present-day examples.
 Come with an open heart to learn, laugh, and reflect—and bring an empty notebook ready to be filled with enrichment.
 Let’s discover as a class God’s ordained design for our time together.

 This track is for writers who have experienced some publishing success and wish to build their writing into a business.
-Tricia Goyer will take published fiction and nonfictionwriters through owning their brand, crafting their mission, sharing their stories, building a social media following, growing a tribe, fostering engagement, and choosing next projects.
+Tricia Goyer will take published fiction and nonfictionwriters through owning their brands, crafting their missions, sharing their stories, building a social media following, growing a tribe, fostering engagement, and choosing next projects.
 As an author of various types of books, a podcaster, and a blogger, Tricia can give insights into each area.
 Attendees will work on social media posts and plans in the track.
 Through interactive lessons, brainstorming, and group activities, participants will leave the conference with actionable steps and practical material to use as soon as they get home from Mount Hermon.

 TEEN TRACK: Lori Freeland & Katie Potter